Crookes Healthcare: History

 The name comes from Sir William Crookes, a chemist.
 Crookes Collosols, started by Henry Crookes, the son of William Crookes, was formed on 29 March 1912.
 British Colloids Ltd, formed in December 1918, bought this company in January 1919.

 In 1946, it became The Crookes Laboratories Ltd, on Gorst Road in north-west London.
 It became a public company on 28 February 1951.
 Crookes Laboratories was an international company.
 One of its best-selling products was the LactoCalamine skin-care range.
 This latter featured the Hollywood film star Audrey Hepburn in its adverts.

 By the 1960s it was making dosulepin, a tricyclic antidepressant (TCA), under the brand name Prothiaden.

 Ownership

 Guinness

 In November 1960 it was bought by Arthur Guinness Son and Company in a joint-venture with Philips-Duphar (part of Philips Electrical Industries) of the Netherlands, who owned 40%.

+John Laing built a new £1m headquarters, at Houndmills in north Hampshire, in October 1963, on 11 acres.

 In April 1969 Guinness acquired the rest of Crookes Laboratories.